iampraveens/PrepBot-Interview-Preparation-Assistant/README.md

 - Enter your questions in the chat input field.
 - PrepBot will generate responses based on the documents and models it has been configured with.

-## Customization
-You can customize by adding more intents to `intents.json` file.
-Feel free to adapt and extend the system to suit your specific use case.

 ## License
 This project is licensed under the MIT License - see the [License](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.